Santos Trailhead & Campground

 Welcome to Santos Trailhead & Campground

 Developed and maintained through a partnership with the volunteer-based Ocala Mountain Bike Association, Santos is perennially rated as one of the best mountain bike facilities in existence.
-Numerous wooden “features” and the Vortex Freeride area located in a former limerock quarry provide extreme terrain in the flatlands of Florida.
+Numerous wooden features and the Vortex Freeride area located in a former limerock quarry provide extreme terrain in the flatlands of Florida.

 Annually, in the first weekend in March, OMBA hosts the Santos Fat Tire Festival at the trailhead and campground.
 It draws all of the top MTB manufacturers for the vendor village, demo rides and over 400 registered participants who enjoy organized trail rides and related events.
 It sells out every year quickly, so make sure to sign up as soon as it is announced.

-The Santos Trailhead has restrooms, potable water, a bike wash rack and several picnic pavilions for relaxing and telling stories of “the ride."
+The Santos Trailhead has restrooms, potable water, a bike wash rack, and several picnic pavilions for relaxing and telling stories of “the ride."
 There are also several bike shops located very close to the trailhead for needed supplies, repairs or refreshments.

-The Florida National Scenic Trail hiking trail also traverses through the Santos Trailhead and runs westward to Dunnellon from Santos for approximately 24 miles and eastward 10+ miles before entering the Ocala National Forest.
+The Florida National Scenic Trail hiking trail also traverses through the Santos Trailhead and runs westward to Dunnellon from Santos for approximately 24 miles and eastward 10-plus miles before entering the Ocala National Forest.

-As one of only 11 National Scenic Trails nationwide (including the Pacific Crest Trail and Appalachian Trail), this congressionally-designated trail crosses approximately 1,300 miles through diverse ecological communities throughout Florida; from the Gulf National Seashore near Pensacola Beach to the Fakahatchee Strand in southwest Florida.
+As one of only 11 National Scenic Trails nationwide (including the Pacific Crest Trail and Appalachian Trail), this congressionally designated trail crosses approximately 1,300 miles through diverse ecological communities throughout Florida, from the Gulf National Seashore near Pensacola Beach to the Fakahatchee Strand in southwest Florida.